- Undergraduate Students

 Chair: Department Chair or Designate

-Membership: 5 Faculty members from the Department, one from outside the Department, and the Department Chair, as specified in Article 29.8.
-The five elected faculty members of the Tenure and Promotion Committee will normally be comprised of:
+Membership: 5 Faculty members from the Department, one from outside the Department, and the Department Chair, as specified in Articles 29.5 and 29.8.
+The five elected faculty members of the Tenure and Promotion Committee will normally comprise:

 c.
 One Assistant Professor;

 These are elected from within the Department.
 According to Article 29.10, the composition of TPCs should follow membership guidelines provided by the Dean that are intended to demonstrate diversity, appropriate disciplinary representation, and equitable participation by all members of the unit over time.
 A faculty member whose case will be considered by the committee for promotion, tenure, or contract renewal may not be elected to it.
 A member on leave is normally not eligible to serve.

 The faculty member from outside the Department must be Research Faculty with the rank of Associate Professor or Professor.
 This individual is recommended by the Chair, and is ratified by the Department.